apache/tvm/docs/langref/relay_expr.rst

 references to :code:`%a` in the outer scope continue to refer to the previous one.

-(Note that in Relay's implemetnation, each definition of a local variable creates a new :py:class:`~tvm.relay.expr.Var`, so a shadowed local variable, despite having the same name as one in an outer scope, will be a different object.
+(Note that in Relay's implementation, each definition of a local variable creates a new :py:class:`~tvm.relay.expr.Var`, so a shadowed local variable, despite having the same name as one in an outer scope, will be a different object.
 This allows for comparing local variables by pointer identity with the